 A dog training routine makes dogs happy

-Filed under: Dog Training | No Comments »
+Filed under: Dog Training | Comments Off on A dog training routine makes dogs happy

 It’s time for Vance’s dinner and I was thinking about how important routines are in dog training, but how it’s just as important to keep things from being too predictable.
 Seemed like a great topic for today’s post!